Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models: Experiment Results

 \subsubsection{Implementation Details.}

-We conduct all our experiments in white box settings and examine the effectiveness of our attacks using SDEdit \cite{meng2021sdedit}.
-For the Variational Autoencoder (VAE) ~\cite{kingma2014autoencoding} in our AtkPDM$^{+}$, we utilize the VAE provided by StableDiffusion V1.5 ~\cite{rombach2022high}.
-We run all of our experiments with 300 optimization steps, which is empirically determined, to balance attacking effectiveness and image protection quality with reasonable speed.
+We conduct all our experiments in white box settings and examine the effectiveness of our attacks using SDEdit~\cite{meng2021sdedit}.
+For the VAE~\cite{kingma2014autoencoding} in our AtkPDM$^{+}$, we utilize the one provided by StableDiffusion v1.5~\cite{rombach2022high}.
+We run all of our experiments with 300 optimization steps, which empirically determined, balancing attacking effectiveness and adversarial image quality with a reasonable speed.
 Other loss parameters and running time are provided in the Appendix.
-The implementation is built on the Diffusers library.
+The implementation is built on the Diffusers library~\cite{von-platen-etal-2022-diffusers}.
 All the experiments are conducted with a single Nvidia Tesla V100 GPU.